Three Shires Fell Race: Results

-The male and female course records were both set in 1997, by Gavin Bland with a time of 1:45:08 and Mari Todd with 2:05:29.
-The men's record has not been approached since then, but Victoria Wilkinson was within thirty seconds of the women's record in 2016.
+The male and female course records on the traditional route were both set in 1997, by Gavin Bland with a time of 1:45:08 and Mari Todd with 2:05:29.
+The men's record was not approached after that year, but Victoria Wilkinson was within thirty seconds of the women's record in 2016.

 Ricky Lightfoot has the greatest number of wins amongst the men, with five between 2007 and 2016.
 Mari Todd and Vanessa Brindle (now Vanessa Peacock) have won the women's race the most times, with three victories each.

 The winners have been as follows.